-Not Recommended: 0-69 points -Community organization has not adequately demonstrated its capacity to serve and/or to fulfill most of the responsibilities outlined by NHPS in this RFQ.
+Not Recommended: 0-69 points - Community organization has not adequately demonstrated its capacity to serve and/or to fulfill most of the responsibilities outlined by NHPS in this RFQ.
 Organizations receiving this not recommended status will not be included in the list of qualified community organizations that will be shared with Principals and stakeholders.
 An organization receiving this not recommended status may submit another RFQ at a future date when NHPS opens up a new RFQ cycle, if the organization has made significant improvements in strengthening its capacity to serve in the NHPS community partner role.

-program review criteria.
+The Request for Qualifications (RFQ) application scoring system uses a 10-point scale for overall program review criteria.
 For scoring purposes, ratings are in whole numbers only (no decimal ratings).
 The scale is used by the assigned reviewers to evaluate (at least) six individual criteria

 - 1. Informative Organization provides detailed information requested in the RFQ - 2.
 Alignment with NHPS priorities - 3.
 Impact of programming and evaluation plan - 4.
-Organizations years of service, staffing plan, trainings, and credentials - 5.
-Provides opportunities for students and families to engage in academic, enrichment, and recreational activities - 6.
+Organizations years of service, staffing plan, trainings, and credentials - Provides opportunities for students and families to engage in academic, enrichment, and recreational activities - 6.
 Sustainability